 Workgroup’s Assessment

-Workgroup’s Assessment of Governance and whether the Modification meets/continues to meet the Self-Governance criteria.

-Insert text here.
+The Workgroup agreed with the Proposers assessment that Authority Direction is warranted for this Modification [validate with Workgroup].

 Why Change?

 If a change is not made, then Unidentified Gas Reconciliation will continue to be smeared to the last 12 months instead of to the same months that the energy originated from.
 Due to the increase in monthly read sites, reconciling UIG in the month the energy originated from, means UIG reconciliation will be more accurate.